zammad/zammad-admin-documentation/system/core-workflows/limitations.rst

       consider using workarounds via :doc:`/system/objects` and
       :doc:`/manage/trigger`.

-What is out of scope of Core Workflow...?
+What is out of scope of Core Workflows...?
   There are some things that would count as workflow but are either done via :doc:`/manage/trigger`, :doc:`/manage/scheduler` or over the current top.